JNamasaki/Desafio_Elogroup_RPA/README.md

 # Desafio_Elogroup_RPA

+    Technical Challenge EloGroup
+    Goal: Update the status of requests in a delivery sistem with RPA techniques

+    Technologies and Pratices:
+    The structure was elaborated with Uipath, software of automatization os sistems.
+     The techniques used was skills learned in basic developed class like  repeating and conditional structures and coding logic and clean code tecniques to keep a clean code and well structured.

     Desafio tecnico PS Elogroup

     Objetivo: atualizar o status dos pedidos em um sistema de entregas com tecnicas RPA.